AniruddhaN2203/CCN_Project_5th_Sem_VLAN/README.md

 - Routers use IP addresses to make routing decisions and facilitate communication between devices in different VLANs.
 Each VLAN may be associated with a different IP subnet, allowing for logical network segmentation.

 ### VLAN Tagging:
+- VLAN tagging is a method through which more than one VLAN is handled on a port.
+- VLAN tagging is performed by the putting the VLAN ID into a header to identify which network it is present in.
+This helps in determining which interface or broadcast area the information packet needs to be sent to in order to receive the right information.
 - Again for this section we can refer to the Switch and Router configuration
 - We can analyze the following command ```encapsulation dot1q 10```.
 - Encapsulation : Encapsulation is crucial for tagging frames with VLAN information so that switches can understand which VLAN a frame belongs to.